-The Company recognized \$\text{nil}\$ of royalty expense under this agreement during the three months ended June 30, 2016.
-At June 30, 2016, the Company had accrued royalty and related amounts payable to MIT of \$31,388 included in accrued liabilities on the condensed interim balance sheets.
+The Company recognized \$nil of royalty expense under this agreement during the three and six months ended September 30, 2016.
+At September 30, 2016, the Company had accrued royalty and related amounts payable to MIT of \$33,369 included in accounts payable on the condensed consolidated interim balance sheets.
+Subsequent to September 30, 2016, the entire balance owed was paid to MIT.
 One of the Company's directors is an employee of MIT as well as the Company's Chief Science Officer.

 The Company maintains a second licensing agreement with the same director noted above and an unrelated third party for exclusive rights to utilize certain patented technology.
 The Company has exclusive rights to the patents and related applications, as defined, until expiration in May 2027.
 The agreement provides the Company with the option to sublicense the rights under the agreement.
 Under the terms of the agreement royalties are payable to the patent holders based on 1% of net sales, as defined, and 50% of all sublicense income.
-There have been no sales under this agreement through June 30, 2016.
+There have been no sales under this agreement through September 30, 2016.